Google Local Business Listings

 Although it is not published within the guidelines, Google has a separate page that explains more about SABs (Service Area Businesses).
 It says:

 Not all local businesses serve their customers from a brick-and-mortar storefront.
-For example, some businesses operate from a home address.
+Some businesses operate from a home address.
 Others are mobile and don't have a storefront that customers visit.

 If your business serves customers at their locations, you should list it as a service area business on Google.